tom-023/ghsecrets/README.md

 ## Configuration

-Create a configuration file at `~/.ghsecrets.yaml`:
+Create a configuration file `ghsecrets.yaml` in your current directory:

 ```yaml
 # GitHub configuration